AStrizh/MORSE_Project/README.md

 It is assumed that trades are in chronological order

-It it is assumed that some date/time stamps are fault and that those trades should be ignored
+It it is assumed that some date/time stamps are faulty and that those trades should be ignored

 ## Build Tools

 - Python 3.7
 - PyCharm
----

 ## Author